 Figure 2-3 shows the underlying data from strong motion instruments that produced the map in Figure 2-1.
 In preparing this map, a total of 617 strong motion instruments recorded the earthquake.
-In Figure 2-2, the small dots show the location of each instrument.
+In Figures 2-3 and 2-4, the small dots show the location of each instrument.
 For instruments that recorded motions higher than PGA = 0.05g, colored dots are plotted, using the same scale as in Figure 2-1.
-Using attenuation models, default soil maps and the estimated location of the epicenter, the USGS ShakeMap software interpolates between the dots in Figure 2-2 to produce the shaking map in Figure 2-1.
+Using attenuation models, default soil maps and the estimated location of the epicenter, the USGS ShakeMap software interpolates between the dots (fewer than 100 within the mapped area of the ShakeMap) in Figure 2-3 to produce the shaking map in Figure 2-1 (more than 60,000 grid cells).
+About 99.8% of the shaking map data in Figure 2-1 is based on some form of interpolation.